 PRESENTS

-Violin and viola straps for less pain!
+Violin and viola straps for more comfort!

-The strap arcs around your back from your hip up to the violin, where it is clipped on to our custom clamp, that uses the same attachment method as a chin rest.
+The strap arcs around your back from your hip up to the violin, where it is clipped on to our custom clamp, that uses the same attachment method as a standard chin rest.

 The length of the strap can be adjusted on the fly similar to the straps of a backpack, which controls the exact height of the violin on the shoulder.
 This strap also features a safety cord that passes around the front of the body, to prevent the violin from falling backwards.